JamalKib/Example-Codes/README.md

 # Example-Codes
-This repo will contain code that is useful, In their proper sub folders
+This repo will contain code that is useful to me. :D